MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 **Important:** If you see an error message that says "Fail to opt in, please refresh", Audit Logging is being enabled in the background and the message can safely be ignored.

-1. You should still be logged into LON-CL1 as the local **Admin** account, and in your Edge browser, you should still be logged into Microsoft 365 as the **MOD Administrtator**.
+1. You should still be logged into LON-CL1 as the local **adatum\administrator** account, and in your Edge browser, you should still be logged into Microsoft 365 as the **MOD Administrtator**.

 2. Select the **Microsoft 365 admin center** tab in your Edge browser.